j-dib/LNRSRiskNarrative/README.md

 * The API is accessible via the `/company` API uri
 * A detailed unit testing class is made available

+## Issues

+The API is fully functional, however, due to time and availability constraints, the database functionality has been disabled.

+In order to enable the DB functionality, the errors are to be resolved:
+* H2 Database Storage: This has been stopped as a Bean error is returned.
+This is returned because the interface implementation has not been coupled with a Bean to fulfill the requirements.
+The solution is to instantiate a Bean and configure it accordingly.
+* H2 Database Logic: The Insert logic has been implemented, but the read, is yet to be implemented within the impl.
+Class (this is simply achieved by implementing the interface's read method and reusing it.
+* Amending the Search class to store and read from the h2 database

 ## Next Steps

 Future implementation would include the below:

-* MSSQL Database to replace the h2 demo database used
+* MSSQL Database to replace the h2 demo database used.
+This can be achieved by setting up a MYSQL instance on a virtual/cloud server, and configuring the tables (as they cannot be dynamically configured the same way h2 tables are).
-* API Auth header to be amended to include user-specific API keys and restriction parameters
+* API Auth header to be amended to include user-specific API keys and restriction parameters (This would be implemented by storing the API keys in a database (properly handling the encryption), and enabling the code to check whether the Key is valid or not by accessing the DB table).
-* More parameters such as `active` to be included to filter out inactive companies
+* More parameters such as `active` to be included to filter out inactive companies (This could be achieved by amending the API's Search class to also check for other parameters such is active, or other custom parameters).
+* Using a more advanced and automated Unit testing tool such as the Postman in an automated enviorment where the resting results are stored within a database and returned to the system administrator.